-Specific locations of CBSDs authorized by SASs, including CBSDs operating on a Priority Access basis and the descriptions of PPAs, are not publicly available.
+Specific locations of CBSDs authorized by SASs, including CBSDs operating as PAL and the descriptions of PPAs, are not publicly available.
 Potential CBRS users should inquire with a SAS Administrator for information regarding current spectrum availability, including the impact of PPAs.